graemeleehickey/joineR/cran-comments.md

 ## Reverse dependencies

-* `joineRML` has a Reverse Suggests, but does not cause any problems.
+* `joineRML` has a Reverse Suggests, this update fixes all issues.
-* `joineRmeta` is not affected by the package correction.
+* `joineRmeta` is fixed following this package correction.

-## Other notes

-Graeme Hickey has taken over as package maintainer from Pete Philipson.